 Please follow these instructions carefully.

-The application for graduate study at the University of Toronto is an on-line application.
-The application fee for the Anthropology graduate program is $120.00 CDN.
-Every applicant, including currently registered UofT Master’s students continuing into the PhD within the same graduate unit, is required to apply and pay a fee for each application submitted.
+The application for graduate study at the University of Toronto is an online application.
+The application fee for the Anthropology graduate program is $125.00 CDN.
+Every applicant, including currently registered UofT Master’s students interested in pursuing the Ph.D. within the same graduate unit, is required to apply and pay a fee for each application submitted.
 Application fees are non-refundable.
 If an applicant applies to a wrong program in error, it is incumbent upon the applicant to select and pay for another application.

 SUPPORTING DOCUMENTATION REQUIRED TO COMPLETE APPLICATION